 I think that this is a perfect fall read and/or holiday gift for someone you know enjoys a hearty novel.
 I definitely recommend The Unfinished Garden and hope you'll give it a chance, as well.
 I'm sure you'll enjoy it, too.

 * I received a copy of this book to review from TLC Book Tours.
 All expressed opinions are entirely my own.
-TLC provided me with the cover image shown in this review, as well. *
+TLC provided me w. the cover image for this review.
+There is an affiliate link in this post. *